-It felt so good to step back on Barefoot Gal yesterday.
+It felt so good to step back on Barefoot Gal yesterday (July 2015, after selling our house to become full-time cruisers again).
 We’re home.

 We’ve still got a lot of settling in to do — moving stuff back onto the boat that we had removed for the summer and getting her back to “living aboard” status — but we slept in our own bed last night.
 It felt so good.

 Yesterday, we got the basics set up — plugged into shore power, cleaned up the inside, refrigerator on, topped the batteries up with water, hooked up an air conditioner (there will be a post on this) and got sheets on the bed.

 We still ate out, and will for breakfast today too.
 That’s today’s job: get food aboard so we can start eating at home.